- Navigate the complex system of negotiating and managing GSA and VA Schedules

 I highly recommend the CSCM program.
 It is truly a high quality program with knowledgeable and professional instructors.
 The classes have improved my GSA/VA contract knowledge which is relevant to the work I do and has prepared me to become a leader in my organization.
 Centre Law & Consulting provides the opportunity to make connections for networking and continuous learning.
 Although I have completed the program, I will continue to take classes to further enhance my knowledge.
 The Annual Review is always very informative and a great experience!
 Keep up the great work!!
 Savontaye D, Contracts Manager

-If you have specific questions regarding Centre’s Training Institute, please fill out this form and a member of our team will be in touch to answer any of your questions.
+If you have specific questions regarding Centre’s Federal Contracting Institute, please fill out this form and a member of our team will be in touch to answer any of your questions.